sarant1/aws-bootcamp-cruddur-2023/journal/week8.md

 - I am getting some issues with my devcontainers local environment not port forwarding, they are forwarding to port localhost:3001 and localhost:4568 instead of the ones they are supposed to.
     TMPSOLUTION: change docker compose ports to match new mapped ports
+    SOLUTION: It was breaking my app so I after not being able to fix I started uninstalling things and installing things.
+After I uninstalled WSL and reinstalled it, things are working once again!

 - I was getting an error because I did schema load public.schema information into my postgres db.
     SOLUTION: ./bin/db/schema_load